 I have a ridiculous amount of video footage that I didn’t include here (mainly because of lack of time) including lots of dialogue which I’ll try to upload after I’m settled in Korea.

-Let me know what you think of this and please share, like and upvote this post if you found it helpful or interesting (use the buttons to the left <–).
+Let me know what you think of this and please share, like and upvote this post if you found it helpful or interesting.

 I hope that for those of you learning a language at home you find some kind of inspiration or motivation from this to head off and spend a few weeks using your target language.